Transfinite Topological Dynamics: Transfinite dynamical systems

 \end{defi} From now on, we will write simply $<_n$ and $<_\infty$ when the point $x$ with respect to which the relation holds is clear from the context, while we will use the full notation when confusion may arise.
-We will also write $y\le_{\infty} z$ to mean ``either $y<_{\infty} z$ or $y=z$"\footnote{The definition of the asymptotic order $\le_\infty$ has been somewhat inspired by certain works generalizing to the transfinite realm some classical board games (\cite{evans2013transfinite,evans2015position,leonessi2021transfinite})}.
+We will also write $y\le_{\infty} z$ to mean ``either $y<_{\infty} z$ or $y=z$".

 Using the strict order relation $<_\infty$, we define now inductively the transfinite iterations of the point $x$ associated to the finitely convergent sequence $\{f_n\}_{n\in\mathbb{N}}$.
 This will be done in Def. \ref{cycle}, but we will arrive at it in two steps, starting from Def. \ref{transfinite}, which covers what we call \textit{basic transfinite iterations}.
-Those are proven, in Lemmas \ref{lem_exist_iter} and \ref{lem_group}, to obey to the (ordinal version of the) additive law for composition of iterations, which in turn motivates Def. \ref{cycle}.
+Those are proven, in Theorem \ref{lem_group}, to obey the (ordinal version of the) additive law for composition of iterations, which in turn motivates Def. \ref{cycle}.

 Throughout the work, we use a few elementary facts about ordinals without mentioning them explicitly.
-In particular, we exploit systematically that: \begin{itemize} \item every ordinal smaller than $\omega_1$ has countable cofinality; \item ordinal sum is associative; \item the additively indecomposable countable ordinals are precisely the ones of the form $\omega^\lambda$ for some $\lambda<\omega_1$; \item every ordinal admits a unique Cantor Normal Form. \end{itemize} For a standard introduction to ordinal numbers we refer, for instance, to \cite{jech2003set} (p.12 onwards), and \cite{ciesielski1997set} (Chapters 4-5).
+In particular, we exploit systematically that: i) every ordinal smaller than $\omega_1$ has countable cofinality; ii) ordinal sum is associative; iii) the additively indecomposable countable ordinals are precisely the ones of the form $\omega^\lambda$ for some $\lambda<\omega_1$; iv) every ordinal admits a unique Cantor Normal Form.
+For a standard introduction to ordinal numbers we refer, for instance, to \cite{jech2003set} (p.12 onwards), and \cite{ciesielski1997set} (Chapters 4-5).

 \begin{defi} For every $x\in X$, set $[f]^1(x):=f(x)$.

 Assume $1<\beta<\omega_1$ and suppose that $[f]^\alpha(x)$ has been defined for every $\alpha$ such that $1\le\alpha<\beta$.
 Set:

 and suppose that there is $z\in\mathcal{O}_\infty(x)$ such that